-There is "no one size fits all" approach in designing and operating national floors of social protection.
+There is no "one size fits all" approach in designing and operating national floors of social protection.
 Each country should decide how to make it happen through targeted or universal schemes, contributory or non-contributory approaches, and so on.

-The SPF concept is elaborated in Recommendation No. 202 that was adopted nearly unanimously by 185 Member States during the 101st Session of the ILC.
+The SPF concept is elaborated in the Social Protection Floors Recommendation, 2012 (No. 202), that was adopted unanimously by ILO member States during the 101st Session of the ILC.
 Recommendation No. 202 reaffirms the role of social security as a human right and as a social and economic necessity, and provides guidance to countries in building SPFs within progressively comprehensive social security systems.

-Following the adoption of Recommendation No. 202, "creating and extending social protection floors" became an area of critical importance for the ILO.
+Following the adoption of Recommendation No. 202, "creating and extending social protection floors" became an Area of Critical Importance (ACI) for the ILO.
+A global flagship programme on SPFs was launched by the ILO in 2015.

-In the Asia and the Pacific region, the establishment of social protection floors has increasingly been recognized by all ILO Member States as an efficient approach to combating poverty, inequality, and exclusion, and as a key element of national development strategies.
-The new regional importance of social protection is confirmed by the Conclusions of the 15th APRM in December 2011, which prioritizes "Reducing poverty and wide inequalities in income and wealth" and "Building effective social protection floors in line with national circumstances", and the recent adoption by ASEAN Member States of the Declaration on strengthening social protection.
+In the Asia and the Pacific region, the establishment of social protection floors has increasingly been recognized by all ILO member States as an efficient approach to combating poverty, inequality, and exclusion, and as a key element of national development strategies.
+The new regional importance of social protection is confirmed by the Conclusions of the 15th Asia and the Pacific Regional Meeting (APRM) in December 2011, which prioritizes "reducing poverty and wide inequalities in income and wealth" and "building effective social protection floors in line with national circumstances", and the adoption of the Declaration on strengthening social protection in 2013 by the Association of Southeast Asian Nations (ASEAN) Member States.